Cooling The Silent PC

 By choosing the best quality silent PC parts you can afford, your system will be quieter to begin with without overheating components.

 Use a silent hard drive, or preferably an SSD (Solid State Disk).
-Our Quiet Hard Drive Section has our current top picks for quiet hard drives, as well as our completely silent SSDs.
 An SSD drive produces little noticeable heat and no noise.
 This can be accomplished because there are no moving parts inside of the device.
 Because everything is solid state, a significant boost in performance is always expected over a standard mechanical drive.

 Silent Case Fans

 In most standard computer cases, the manufacturer will simply include a noisy high RPM fan that moves a lot of air.
-When we build a Quiet PC, Endpcnoise.com typically will replace the stock case fan with the appropriate Nexus case fan, as well as add any extra quiet case fans that can be added.
+When we build a quiet PC, End PC Noise typically will replace the stock fans with appropriate quiet fans.
 Because quiet case fans move less air individually than standard fans you may have to add in an extra case fan to make up for the reduced airflow in order to keep the noise level down and still cool the case properly.

 Quiet Power Supplies

-Every single quiet power supply we carry has been selected for its absolute superiority in the quiet power supply market.
+Every single power supply we carry has been selected for its quality.
 Our quiet power supplies are so quiet, that, properly installed, you will have to put your ear up to your power supply to even hear that it is on.
-Each quiet power supply has been chosen because it is extremely quiet, stable, and reliable.
-In fact, we use every quiet power supply we sell in the Quiet PCs we build.
+Each power supply has been chosen because it is extremely quiet, stable, and reliable.
 Our quiet power supplies are not only truly silent, but provide for ample airflow and long lasting life.